wrbaldwin/db-week/Labs/running-SQL-Server-on-Amazon-RDS-and-Migrating-to-MySQL.md

 User name: auradmin
 Password: auroradmin123  <TargetDBUserPassword> (from CF Ourputs)

-   **Open the advanced section by clicking on it and turn off foreign key checks for the Aurora target by putting  !!!**
+   **Open the advanced section or Endpoint-specific settings by clicking on it and turn off foreign key checks for the Aurora target by putting  !!!**
    **Extra connection attributes to add to input box:   _initstmt=SET FOREIGN_KEY_CHECKS=0_**

 vpc: select the vpc that contains your CF stack name